bencyna/tournament_prize_calculator-/Readme.md

 ## Installation

-Everything was implemented using Object Oriented Design patterns
+- Everything was implemented using Object Oriented Design

-## Usage

-Images to come
+- Tkinter was used for the GUI

 ## License